Deux (band): 1993-1995: Debut as a hip hop duo and Kim Sungjae's death

+2025-present: Return as a virtual band

+On November 19, 2025, it was announced that a new Deux single, titled "Rise", would be released on the 27th, with Sungjae's voice being recreated using AI.
+It will be the first single from the group's upcoming "fourth full length album", releasing in early 2026.
+The second single from the album, "Another Day", was released on April 18, 2026.

 Musical style and legacy

 Deux's music is influenced by various kinds of black music, including hip hop, R&B, and new jack swing.
 Lee Hyun-do produced most of their output, while Kim Sung-jae took charge of the choreography and fashion.
 Along with groups like Seo Taiji and Boys and Noise, they were part of the "rap-dance" trend of the early 1990s.
 Kim Seong-hwan of the Korean Popular Music Institute wrote, "Their intense choreography, which was more faithful to B-boying than other dance groups, and their music, which was closer to overseas black music trends, clearly differentiated them from Seo Taiji and Boys and Hyun Jin-young."
 Their lyrics, also written mostly by Lee Hyun-do, often focused on love and self-reflection.

 Deux has been credited as one of the key groups that popularized black music in South Korea and a major factor in the development of Korean hip-hop; music critic Han Dong-yoon wrote in a Jugan Kyunghyang article that after Deux, "Korean hip-hop and dance music began to show rapid growth".
 They are said to be the first artists in the country to release a song consisting purely of rapping, with the track "Untitled".
 Fashion items worn by the group, including sunglasses and bags, also trended amongst young people; in a survey of 500 high schoolers conducted by Kia Group in 1994, Deux were named as one of the artists whose fashion the youth imitated most.

 In 2013, Mnet included Deux on their Legend 100 Artists list.
 Deuxism and Force Deux ranked 81st and 35th place respectively on Kyunghyang Shinmuns Top 100 Korean Popular Music Albums list.
 The group's debut song, "Turn Around and Look at Me", was one of the 100 best songs in Korean pop music history by Rolling Stone magazine.
 For the group's 20th anniversary in 2013, a tribute album project went underway, on which musicians like Brave Brothers, Shinsadong Tiger, and Muzie participated.